 Just like the vast dry land, the stories of this ancient province are also stretched along the horizon; there is a reason that the sun blazes like a flame here, because the forts are still standing high with pride like a resilient warrior, bearing the battle scars on its rock stone walls, the saga still continues, so much is talked about the valiantness, and much is still untold may be..
-For me it’s still the bewildering land of well-kept secrecy veiled under the imperial royalty (or may be because I’m way too fond of mysteries..), this is land of royalty well preserved, Rajasthan.
+For me it’s still the bewildering land of well-kept secrecy veiled under the imperial royalty (or may be my partial preference for mystery is talking..), this is the land of royalty well preserved, Rajasthan.

 Best time to visit Rajasthan:

 The roasting dry summer of this region won’t be enjoyable at all; the best time to visit Rajasthan is October till March (though March will also be quite tough).
 The winter mornings are soothing warm where as the evenings can be quite chilling.
-As per me, end Nov and early December is really a suitable time to visit Rajasthan.
+As per me, end Nov and early December is really a suitable time to visit Rajasthan in terms of weather.

 Best places to visit in Rajasthan for the very first visit:

-The cities chosen during my trip to Rajasthan were the ‘must’ visits for first time visitors and below is the order of planning my itinerary for the Rajasthan trip:
+The cities chosen during my trip to Rajasthan were the ‘must’ visits for first time visitors and below is the order of cities kept in the itinerary for the Rajasthan trip:

 Travel tips to Rajasthan for Budget Travellers:

 It’s better to get a private car to travel between cities, in that way one can easily cover the places en route.
 And for sightseeing, especially for budget travellers, local transport will be a good option, but remember they are not always allowed inside the parking area of a fort/ palace hence it will be some extra meters walk before the hour long tours of the famous establishments, but hey!! that’s not discouraging, it’s just keeping you prepared to carry some more water, dry foods etc. Also, if the pocket is not too shrinking, you may also opt for a private car.